opea-project/GenAIComps/comps/llms/rayllm/README.md

 - num_cpus_per_worker: The number of CPUs specifies the number of CPUs per worker process.
 - num_hpus_per_worker: The number of HPUs specifies the number of HPUs per worker process.

-You have the flexibility to customize twp parameters according to your specific needs.
+You have the flexibility to customize five parameters according to your specific needs.
 Additionally, you can set the Ray Gaudi endpoint by exporting the environment variable `RAY_LLM_ENDPOINT`:

 ```bash
 export RAY_LLM_ENDPOINT="http://xxx.xxx.xxx.xxx:8080"